RHEcosystemAppEng/ansible-multicluster-cockroachdb/README.md

 | IR_PASSWORD | image registry password

 For Azure managed clusters:
-- must have an `~/.azure/osServicePrincipal.json` with with admission permissions for the automation to configure the network
+- must have an `~/.azure/osServicePrincipal.json` with with admin permissions for the automation to configure the network

 Modify variables in **group_vars/all.yml**: